noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

-The initiator's first message sends an ephemeral public key.
+The initiator's first message sends an ephemeral public key ("e").
 The responder's first message sends an ephemeral public key, then sends the responder's static public key ("s") encrypted under a symmetric key derived from DH between the ephemerals ("dhee").
 The initiator's final message contains the initiator's static public key ("s") encrypted under a key derived from DH between the ephemerals and DH between the initiator's ephemeral and responder's static key pair.
 The final shared key mixes a DH between the initiator's static and responder's ephemeral with the previous two DHs to provide forward secrecy and mutual authentication.

 Each handshake message consists of a sequence of one or more DH public keys, followed by a payload which may contain certificates, advertisements for supported features, or anything else.
 Some of the public keys and payloads may be encrypted, as determined by the pattern.

-After the handshake phase each party can send **transport messages**.
 Each transport message consists solely of an encrypted payload.
 All Noise messages are 65535 bytes in length or less.
-This allows safe streaming decryption and 16-bit length fields.

 An abstract handshake pattern can be instantiated by **DH parameters** and **cipher parameters** to give a concrete protocol.